Wilbur Ross: "No shortage of opportunities" in EU banking

 LONDON U.S. billionaire Wilbur Ross said there was no shortage of opportunities to buy European banking assets after investing in a shell company he will use to pick up potential bargains.

-Ross, founder of private equity firm WL Ross & Co, said on Thursday he will pay about 8 million pounds ($13 million) to buy up to 37.8 percent of NBNK NBNK.L, a shell company that was being wound up.
+Ross, founder of private equity firm WL Ross & Co, said on Thursday he will pay about 8 million pounds (8 million pounds) to buy up to 37.8 percent of NBNK, a shell company that was being wound up.

 "Given the turmoil in financial services, very few companies can get access to public capital markets so we feel a company like NBNK that is listed and has supportive shareholders will be attractive for a number of companies," Ross told Reuters in an interview.